Our work with local communities uses performing arts to enhance the lives of those who need it the most.

-Raise Your Voice is a series of confidence building workshops that was developed and delivered in partnership with the Community Harmony Project and the Art House and took place for the first time in Autumn 2019.
+Raise Your Voice was a series of confidence building workshops that were developed and delivered in partnership with the Community Harmony Project and the Art House and took place for the first time in Autumn 2019.

-Raise Your Voice is aimed at migrant women who want to develop their confidence, including their confidence in speaking English in public.
-The workshops will support women to find and use their voice; to celebrate their own strength through the support of other women.
+Raise Your Voice was aimed at migrant women who wanted to develop their confidence, including their confidence in speaking English in public.
+The workshops supported women to find and use their voice; to celebrate their own strength through the support of other women. .

 Stories was an integrated drama project working with a group of settled refugees and older people working in partnership with Horbury Senior Citizens Support Group, The Refugee Council and City of Sanctuary.